EyasuTeshome/shifttracker/job-search/job-searching-how-to-plan-a-good-side-project.md

 - [Building new projects of your own](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/building-new-projects-of-your-own.md)

 ### Showing off your work

 Anytime you get contributions into someone else’s project or you finish a side project of your own, you should make sure to update your portfolio, social media profiles, and job application materials to show off your work.

-Always make sure your six most impressive projects are pinned to your GitHub profile and that your most impressive projects are advertised front and center on your portfolio, LinkedIn profile, and AngelList profile too.
+Always make sure your six most impressive projects are pinned to your GitHub profile and that your most impressive projects are advertised front and center on your portfolio, LinkedIn profile, and Wellfound profile too.

 **Learn more about the best practice for showing off your work on GitHub**